 Shop at One of the Only Feminist Bookstores in Argentina

-Buenos Aires is home to the only feminist bookstore in Argentina, Liberia de Mujeres, and it’s worth a visit.
-Their documentation center has over 8,000 works pertaining to the advancement of women.
+Buenos Aires is home to one of the only feminist bookstores in Argentina, Liberia de Mujeres, and it’s worth a visit.
+Their documentation center has over 8,000 works pertaining to the advancement of women in the country.
 Founded in 1995 by Piera Oria and Carola Caride, the store features books, journals, and publications focused on the idea of gender.
 Considered one of the most important bookstores in Latin America, the Liberia de Mujeres celebrates the work of women.

-Support Female Artists at Museo de Arte Latinoamericano de Buenos Aires
+Support Female Artists in Buenos Aires

 This beautiful and modern museum opened in 2001 and has the Costantini Collection on permanent display.
 It also prides itself in being a dynamic cultural center with constantly evolving and changing art, film and cultural exhibitions, many created by women.

 Enjoy Wine and Prose at this Woman-Owned Bookshop